H. B. Warner

 Henry Byron Warner (né Lickfold; 26 October 1876 - 21 December 1958) was an English film and theatre actor.
 He was popular during the silent era and played Jesus Christ in The King of Kings.
 In later years, he successfully moved into supporting roles and appeared in numerous films directed by Frank Capra.

 Warner's most recognizable role to modern audiences is Mr. Gower in It's a Wonderful Life, directed by Capra.
 He appeared in the original 1937 version of Lost Horizon as Chang, for which he was nominated for the Academy Award for Best Supporting Actor.

 Early life

 Henry Warner was born in St John's Wood, London, England in 1876, and educated at Bedford School.
 His father, Charles Warner, was an actor, and although Henry initially thought about studying medicine, he eventually performed on the stage.
 He had an older sister, Grace Warner (1873–1925), who was a stage actress and manager.

+Career

 Stage

 Warner's stage debut came in It's Never Too Late to Mend when he was 21.
 He acted in several plays before coming to the United States for the 1905–1906 season.
 His Broadway credits include Silence (1924), You and I (1922), Danger (1921), Sleeping Partners (1918), Out There (1917), and Blackbirds (1912).